boingyman/custom-bingo/README.md

 # Additional Details
 I don't plan to update or maintain this regularly.

 This was created because other similar projects or guides I tried were too inconvenient with set up, did not display properly, was created in unfamiliar language, or was an online service.
+I didn't find exactly what I wanted so I made this.

 This script was pretty quickly glued together from other projects' code and guides, you can probably pick out elements that I wanted to impliment, but ultimately I do not have the time for it.

 As is, this script will generate an image of a simple bingo board, with each tile containing a random value from the input file.
+There's additional arguments you can read on too, but nothing complex.